-Recognizing the role a healthy environment plays in creating a city in which people want to live, work and raise a family, Mayor Michael B. Coleman established the Get Green Columbus initiative.
-Funded in part by a grant from the Solid Waste Authority of Central Ohio (SWACO), the Mayor's Office of Environmental Stewardship manages the initiative focusing internally on city operations as well as externally partnering with stakeholders from throughout the community.
+Recognizing the role a healthy environment plays in creating a city in which people want to live, work and raise a family, the City of Columbus established its environmental sustainability initiative.
+Funded in part by a grant from the Solid Waste Authority of Central Ohio (SWACO), the Office of Environment manages the initiative focusing internally on city operations as well as externally partnering with stakeholders from throughout the community.

-Together with the Mayor's Office of Environmental Stewardship, staff and the Mayor's Green Team identify and implement projects to reduce impact on the environment through the city's influence.
+Together with the Office of Environment, city staff and the Columbus Green Team identify and implement projects to reduce impact on the environment through the city's influence.
 A sampling of these key initiativesare described here and categorized by topic area: Green Building; Reduce, Reuse and Recycle; Renewable Energy; Resource Protection and Conservation; Transportation.

-Maintaining an environmentally sustainable community requires a community wide effort and there are a variety of ways you can
+Maintaining an environmentally sustainable community requires a community wide effort and there are a variety of ways you can get involved.

-summarizing Environmental efforts taking place in the City of Columbus.
+summarizing environmental efforts taking place in the City of Columbus.

 A series of

 developed to direct the advancement of environmental sustainability.

 A list of

 presented to the City of Columbus for work done as a result of its sustainability initiative.